System Design Space

 19

-An end-to-end lifecycle: ingestion, storage, processing, governance, observability, and security.
+The end-to-end data lifecycle — ingestion, storage, processing, governance, observability, and security — is spread across specialized systems.

 Architectural blocks of the platform